15 things to do in the Seattle area this weekend

 Welcome to the weekend!
-Whether you’re staying in or going out, check out our roundup of things you can do in the coming days.
+Whether you’re staying in, going out or cheering on the Mariners(!!!), check out our roundup of things you can do in the coming days.

 Eats and drinks